 Entitlement is the opposite of gratitude.

-When children and teenagers feel entitled, they become upset when they don’t get what they feel they deserve.
+When teenagers feel entitled, they become upset when they don’t get what they feel they deserve.

 But when their lives are filled with gratitude, they express appreciation for the many good things they know they don’t deserve at all.

-Here are 30 ways to fight entitlement and develop gratitude in your children.
+Here are 30 ways to fight entitlement and develop gratitude in your teenagers.

-1. Don’t just make your children say “please” and “thank you”; explain to them why it’s important to do so sincerely
+1. Don’t just make your teens say “please” and “thank you”; explain to them why it’s important to do so sincerely

-Many children and teens say “please” and “thank you” without sincerity.
+Many teens say “please” and “thank you” without sincerity.